scious/documentation/docs/bask/latest.md

 ### `Bask Auto Build and Push`

-Set Bask to automatically push local changes to your Bubble plugin after running your `build` script.
+Set Bask to automatically push local changes to your Bubble plugin after running your `build.js` script.
 To trigger an automatic push, simply unfocus your VS Code editor.

 ### `Bask Switch Plugin`